 A woman has to face many hormonal changes throughout her life, an important one being pregnancy.
 It is a beautiful moment as many women are fortunate to develop the so-called ‘Pregnancy glow’, but it is not the case with everyone as it comes with its own set of challenges.

 Pregnancy can result in several skin changes like acne flare-ups, dry skin, hyperpigmentation, stretch marks etc., which need gentle care, and you must be extra careful while choosing the right ingredients/products that are safe for your skin as well as for your baby.
 With the help of products from CHOSEN®’s Stuff That Works® range and Curator’s Choice, this blog will be an excellent pregnancy guide to manage your skin woes effectively in a safe manner.

-Here is a simple routine that we recommend to pamper your skin during pregnancy:
+Here is a simple and pregnancy safe skin care routine that we recommend to pamper your skin:

 Thoroughly cleanse your face with Sebamed/Cetaphil baby bar to remove the sunscreen residue and pat dry with a clean towel.